-Four men joined the ranks of those honored in the Decorative Concrete Hall of Fame at an induction ceremony and dinner held Oct.
-28 at the 2019 Concrete Decor Show in Arlington, Texas: Marshall Barabasch Sr., head of Shaw & Sons Special Project Division; Lance Boyer, CEO of Trademark Concrete Systems; and Jeff Irwin and Paul Sowa, co-owners of Proline Decorative Concrete Systems.
+Four men joined the ranks of those honored in the Decorative Concrete Hall of Fame.
+This took place at an induction ceremony and dinner held Oct.
+28, 2019, at the 2019 Concrete Decor Show in Arlington, Texas: Marshall Barabasch Sr., head of Shaw & Sons Special Project Division; Lance Boyer, CEO of Trademark Concrete Systems; and Jeff Irwin and Paul Sowa, co-owners of Proline Decorative Concrete Systems.
 All three companies are based in Southern California.

-Professional Trade Publications, parent company of Concrete Decor magazine, established the prestigious hall in 2010 to honor the individuals and companies who have contributed significantly to the advancement of decorative concrete as a business and an art form.
+Professional Trade Publications, parent company of Concrete Decor magazine, established the prestigious decorative concrete hall of fame in 2010 to honor the individuals and companies who have contributed significantly to the advancement of decorative concrete as a business and an art form.

-Since the Hall of Fame’s inception, including this year’s newest members, 35 individuals and two companies have been bestowed this honor for unselfishly giving their time, energies, loyalty and resources to help the decorative concrete industry not only grow but flourish.
+Since the Hall of Fame’s inception, including this year’s newest members, 35 individuals and two companies have received this honor.
+Each has unselfishly given their time, energies, loyalty and resources to help the decorative concrete industry not only grow but flourish.

 Marshall Barabasch Sr.